 The rigorous academic program in the Middle School prepares students to meet the challenges of any high school setting.
-Daily study halls where every teacher is available for questions and enrichment teach students about time management, self-advocacy, and to see their teachers as allies.
+Daily study halls, where every teacher is available for questions and enrichment, teach students about time management, self-advocacy, and to see their teachers as allies.
 Students graduate from Triangle Day School as confident, lifelong learners, equipped with a sound academic foundation and the life skills necessary for success.Language Arts

 Middle School math focuses on providing a strong algebraic foundation for students.
-Small class sizes provide environments in which each student’s needs in math are met through reliance on a variety of instructional strategies.
 Students participate in group discussions, independent activities, traditional presentations and skills practice, small group exploration, writing out solutions with logical reasoning, projects, and problem-solving activities with a real-world focus.
 All of these methods combine to ensure that students are learning concepts and applications in a challenging yet supportive atmosphere.
-Students begin Middle School in a Pre-Algebra course and progress through Algebra or Geometry by the end of 8th grade.
-Students typically follow one of these three pathways:
+Students begin Middle School in a 6th Grade Math or Pre-Algebra course and progress through Algebra or Geometry by the end of 8th grade.
+Students typically follow one of these two pathways:

-- 6th grade Pre-Algebra → 7th grade ½ Pre-Algebra, ½ Algebra → 8th grade Algebra
+6th grade Math → 7th grade Pre-Algebra → 8th grade Algebra

-- 6th grade Pre-Algebra → 7th grade Algebra → 8th grade Geometry*
+6th grade Pre-Algebra → 7th grade Algebra → 8th grade Geometry*